Your trusted partner in cosmetic care abroad

 Fat transfer to the hips is lower-risk than buttock fat transfer (BBL) because the injection zone is superficial and does not involve deep gluteal muscle planes.
 But it still carries risks, and fat grafting carries its own set of potential complications.

-• Fat reabsorption — 30–40% of grafted cells typically do not survive, which is expected and accounted for in the injection volume
+• Fat reabsorption, a meaningful proportion of grafted cells typically do not survive, which is expected and accounted for in the injection volume

 • Asymmetry in volume or contour between hips

-• Fat necrosis (hardened lumps where grafted fat cells die) — usually resolves but may need treatment
+• Fat necrosis (hardened lumps where grafted fat cells die), usually resolves but may need treatment1

 • Oil cysts from liquefied dead fat cells